Sreejan-22/image-uploader/README.md

 ### An image uploader app built using React.js

+### The following user stories have been fulfilled:

+- I can choose to select an image from my folder

+- I can see a loader when uploading

+- When the image is uploaded, I can see the image and copy it

+- I can choose to copy to the clipboard

 # Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).